 Sandwich or Wrap

-Grabbing a sandwich is a quick and easy go-to meal, especially if you are working out in the middle of your day.
+Grabbing a sandwich is a quick and easy go-to post workout meal, especially if you are working out in the middle of your day.
 Consider tuna salad made with low fat mayo, or a roast beef and cheese sandwich.

 Be sure to choose whole wheat or multi-grain bread.
 Or you could try a chicken or black bean wrap in a whole wheat tortilla.
 Include a side of yogurt or fruit for additional flavor and nutrients.

 Failing to eat the right kind of food after your workout can make you feel weaker and leave you at a greater risk of injury the next time you exercise.
-Replenishing your body’s supplies of protein and carbohydrates after your workout is particularly vital, although other nutrients found in fruits and vegetables also aid recovery – and re-hydrating is always important.
+Replenishing your body’s supplies of protein and carbohydrates after your workout is particularly vital, although other nutrients found in fruits and vegetables also aid muscle repair and recovery – and re-hydrating is always important.
 Whip up some of these best post-workout foods after your workouts to keep your body working at its best.

 If you’re exercising at one of our Chuze Fitness locations, don’t forget to stop by our smoothie bar after your workout.

 - Freedman, Lisa.
 “6 Best Post-Workout Foods to Help You Refuel.”
 Men’s Journal. http://www.mensfitness.com/nutrition/what-to-eat/best-post-workout-foods